spencertipping/caterwaul-splunge/README.md

 # Splunge charting library

 Splunge is a charting library designed to render cool-looking interactive visualizations of large or infinite datasets in a way that is reasonably intuitive to work with.
 See the [Cantor set example](http://spencertipping.com/caterwaul-splunge/test/cantor-click.html), for instance.
+You can also draw multiple charts on the same canvas, as in [this example](http://spencertipping.com/caterwaul-splunge/test/cantor-hover.html).
 There are some examples in `test/`, but they are written in Caterwaul.
 This readme covers its usage from vanilla Javascript.

 ## Setup